aws-samples/sample-oracle-modernization-accelerator/bin/application/sqlTransformTargetMysqlRules.md

 IF ANY ANSWER IS "NO" - PAUSE, ACKNOWLEDGE, AND CORRECT APPROACH

-Reference: Apply environment information from environment_context.txt
+Reference: Apply environment information from $APP_TOOLS_FOLDER/environment_context.md

 Database-specific rules:
 - This file is specifically designed for Oracle to MySQL conversion